-This project was initiated by Leo Bloemhard and Gerard van Haren, both of whom are sons of soldiers who served in the former Royal Netherlands Indies Army (Dutch: Koninklijk Nederlandsch-Indisch Leger, abbr.: KNIL).
-Their fathers both fought on the island of Timor during 1942, and the aim of this project is to raise awareness of the tenacious guerrilla struggle of both Dutch and Australian soldiers on Timor against the Japanese occupiers.
+This project was initiated by Leo Bloemhard and Gerard van Haren, both being the sons of soldiers who served in the Royal Netherlands Indies Army (Dutch: Koninklijk Nederlandsch-Indisch Leger, abbr.: KNIL) and who both fought on the island of Timor.
+The aim of this project is to raise awareness of the tenacious (guerrilla) struggle of Dutch and Australian soldiers on Timor against the Japanese occupier.
 This story is quite well known in Australia, but relatively unknown in the Netherlands.

-After the Japanese invasion of the Netherlands East Indies (modern-day Indonesia) from January-March 1942, and the subsequent dramatic allied surrender at ‘Kalidjati’ on Java, a small part of the KNIL bravely carried the fight on Timor, situated just to the north of Australia.
-Here they managed to continue their resistance for about ten months, after which the decision to evacuate was made.
+After the Japanese invasion of the Netherlands East Indies (now Indonesia) in January until March 1942 and the subsequent, rather dramatic surrender at ‘Kalidjati’ on Java, a part of the KNIL bravely carried on the resistance in Timor, an island situated just above Australia.
+They managed to continue their resistance for about ten months, after which the decision to evacuate was made.
+On these colonial territories of both the Netherlands and Portugal, around 250 military men of the KNIL and around 500 of the Australian commandos waged both a tenacious and fierce guerrilla war against the Japanese invasion army.

-On both the Netherlands and Portuguese sides of the island, around 250 men of the KNIL, and around 500 Australian commandos waged a fierce guerrilla war against the Japanese.
-Their resistance through the application of guerrilla warfare inflicted significant losses on the Japanese army, and potentially prevented a hypothetical Japanese advance into Australia.
-The ‘Timor Guerrillas’ were some of the few combat groups of the KNIL who did not surrender in the Netherlands Indies.
-Their perseverance and courage proved to be an inspiration to others.
+Their resistance and guerrilla warfare inflicted losses on the Japanese army and severely disrupted a potential Japanese advance into Australia.
+These ‘Timor Guerrillas’ were some of the few combat groups of the KNIL who did not surrender in the Netherlands Indies, and their perseverance and courage remain a great inspiration to others.

-Relatively little is known in the Netherlands about the Timor guerrilla campaign.
-In contrast, in Australia, more attention was given to this early chapter in the Pacific war.
-This special – yet unknown – story of courageous Dutch resistance and the joint steadfast action of Dutch and Australian soldiers deserves more attention in the Netherlands.
-The undaunted efforts of all involved, both on the island of Timor and in the perilous evacuation and crossings to Australia, is worthy of both respect and admiration.
-The unyielding bravery and honour, displayed in Timor more than 75 years ago, is an outstanding example of devotion to duty.
+Relatively little is known in the Netherlands about the Timor guerrilla fight.
+In contrast, in Australia, more attention was given to this resistance on Timor.
+This special, yet unknown story of courageous Dutch resistance and the joint steadfast action of Dutch and Australian soldiers deserves more attention in the Netherlands.
+The undaunted efforts of all involved, both on the island of Timor and in the perilous evacuation and crossing to Australia, should earn more respect and admiration.
+Their unyielding demeanour, displayed in Timor more than 75 years ago, is an example of taking responsibility and devotion to duty.

-This project has received a subsidy from the Mondriaan Fund and will be finalised in the second quarter of 2022 both by means of a publication, and this website.
+This project has received a subsidy from the Mondriaan Fund and was finalized in the second quarter of 2023 by means of a publication and creation of this website.

-If you’d like to learn more about the project, please visit our Facebook page (link on this website) and our Instagram page @verzettimor1942.
+If you wish to learn more about the project, please visit our Facebook page Dutch Australian Resistance and our Instagram page @verzettimor1942.

 We are sorry to inform you that the contents of this website are only available in Dutch.
 If you have a question or would like an explanation about a Dutch text, please don’t hesitate to contact us using the contact page on the website, or send an email to .